2026 Synod Assembly

 Resolution Hearing

-Tuesday, May 12, 2026 via Zoom from 6:30pm to 7:30pm
+Recording from Tuesday, May 12, 2026 via Zoom

 In accordance with †S18.13. of the Synod Constitution, notice was hereby given that the Southwestern Minnesota Synod Council had approved forwarding proposed amendments to the Synod Constitution, Bylaws, and Continuing Resolutions to the congregations of this synod.
-This Zoom meeting will cover these changes.
+This Zoom meeting covers these changes.
 Required changes approved by the ELCA Churchwide Assembly do not need approval.
 However, all other changes will be brought before the synod assembly for discussion and approval.
 Click here for more information.

 2027 Compensation Guidelines

-Tuesday, May 19, 2026 via Zoom from 6:30pm to 7:30pm
+Recording from Tuesday, May 19, 2026 via Zoom

 Receive an overview of the proposed 2027 Compensation Guidelines prior to their presentation to the Assembly for discussion and approval.
 The committee will report on its work, outline the recommended changes, and explain the rationale supporting those recommendations.